 Three moorings are located off of Thompson Island and are available for free on a first-come, first-served basis.
 Note that there is no public access to Thompson Island from these moorings.

 Visitors may also anchor off of Park Islands for free and at their own risk.

-Most piers (including those at Spectacle and Georges Islands) allow passenger pick-up and drop-off, and may have a dinghy available for public use.
+Most piers (including those at Spectacle and Georges Islands) allow passenger pick-up and drop-off.
+Vessel operator must remain with the boat during transfers.
 Boaters are permitted to bring their own dinghies or inflatables to shore to be stored in a designated area after mooring or anchoring.

 Always yield to public ferries, state and emergency vessels.

 Private boaters may not land on Thompson, Moon, Long, or Gallops Islands.

 The Boston Harbor Islands are a carry-in, carry-out park.
 There are no trash cans.
 You must bring all your trash out of the park when you leave.